ma921/SOBER/README.md

 - Arbitrary prior distribution for Bayesian inference

 ## Tutorials for practitioners/researchers
-We prepared the detailed explanations about how to customize SOBER for your tasks. <br>
+We prepared detailed explanations about how to customize SOBER for your tasks. <br>
 See `tutorials`.
 - 00 Quick start
 - 01 How does SOBER work?
-- 02 Customise prior for various domain type
+- 02 Customise prior for various domain types
 - 03 Customise acquisition function
 - 04 Fast fully Bayesian Gaussian process modelling
 - 05 Fast Bayesian inference for simulation-based inference
 - 06 Tips for drug discovery
 - 07 Compare with Thompson sampling
+- 08 Benchmarking against batch BO methods.ipynb

 ## Examples
 See `examples` for reproducing the results in the paper.